 Week 6 of VC School: Fund Level Portfolio Management

-“Week 6 of VC School: Fund Level Portfolio Mangement” is part of a ten-week series from the interns at Bowery Capital.
+“Week 6 of VC School: Fund Level Portfolio Mangement” is part of a seven week series from the interns at Bowery Capital.
 The series will cover lessons learned and concepts covered during the weekly “VC School” meeting, a program taught by the Bowery Capital team designed to teach interns the fundamentals of the venture capital space.
 This summer, we want to open our doors and share these lessons with the broader community.

 Fund Level Portfolio Management